Tropical Storm Warning in Effect for Trinidad & Surrounding Coastal Waters

 This specific watch or warning is based on the potential for experiencing tropical-storm-force winds alone, not the other hazards associated with a tropical storm (hazardous seas, torrential rainfall, etc.).
 This means if the system tracks close to your country, but the strongest winds remain offshore or north/east of your location, you may not be placed under a tropical storm watch or warning, but you may have other advisories in effect.

-For an orange-level Tropical Storm Warning, there is a high risk to public safety, livelihoods, and property.
-Hazardous conditions may threaten lives, livelihoods, and property.
-Serious injuries or casualties are possible if you do not prepare.
+At an Orange Level, there is a high risk to public safety, livelihoods and property with hazardous conditions threatening lives, livelihoods, and property.
+According to the TTMS guidance on their Early Warning System, at this level, serious injuries or casualties are possible if you do not prepare.

 This image has an empty alt attribute; its file name is AlertLevel_ImpactSeverity-1024x491.jpg